r3g492/S3FileUpload/README.md

 ## What is does

-* watch a local folder
+* watchs a local folder
 * whenever new file is added to that folder,
 * upload the file to my s3 bucket.